-The Teţcani landscape reserve (164 ha) is a protected area, situated in the lower part of the Vilia River, north of Teţcani village, Briceni district (Lipcani forest unit, Teţcani).
-The site is administered by the Edineţ State Forestry (114 ha) and by the Teţcani Village's Mayory (50 ha).
+The Tetcani landscape reserve (164 ha) is a protected area, situated in the lower part of the Vilia River, north of Tetcani village, Briceni district (Lipcani forest unit, Tetcani).
+The site is administered by the State Forestry Enterprise Edinet (114 ha) and by the Tetcani Village's Mayory (50 ha).
+A geological monument 'Tortona stratotypical section' is situated in the territory of this landscape site.